bouzouidja/MobilityDB-AWS/README.md

 ```

 In the region option you can use the nearest region from your location.
 In the node-type option you can define the type of the ressource for the created node.
-AWS provide a lot of ressource type.
+AWS provides a lot of ressource type.
 In my case i defined a m5.large type, which is 2 CPUs, 8G of RAM, 10G of storage.
 You can find the entire list of node type [here](https://eu-west-3.console.aws.amazon.com/ec2/v2/home?region=eu-west-3#LaunchInstanceWizard:).

- The ssh-access option useed to accept ssh connection if you want to access to you EC2 instances via ssh.
+ The ssh-access option used to accept ssh connection if you want to access to your EC2 instances via ssh.

-You can customize your cluster creation using according to you needs, Run eksctl create cluster --help to see all the options.
+You can customize your cluster creation according to your needs, run eksctl create cluster --help to see all the options.

 The creation process take about a 20 minutes of time.